cragis/McP/instructions/brain2.md

 Q. Ribbon cable #2 from face (LCD)

-## Step 14: Secure heated bed (belly) cable
+## Step 13: Secure heated bed (belly) cable

-1. With the printed piece, using 2 M3x10mm screws, fix the heated bed cable bundle in place.
+1. With the printed piece, using 2 M3x10mm screws and 2 M3s square nuts, fix the heated bed cable bundle in place.
 Make sure as much of the sleeve is outside the brain box as possible.

-## Step 15: Add brain box cover
+## Step 14: Add brain box cover

 If you have a cover for your brain box:
 1. Fill the nut slot in it with an M3s square nut.